raposamillar/christopher-kies-compositions/README.md

 I began this project in December of 2024 primarily for the sake of practicing JavaScript using real-world data.
 All of the information is drawn from the composer's website: https://christopherkies.com .
 It never had occurred to me to distill the data from the design.
 By focusing purely on the entries in Kies' catalogue, however, I am discovering imperfections previously overlooked.
 In addition to being a source of inspiration for future projects, coding is proving to be a useful content editing tool.

-August 2025 Update: Links to Publications on SheetMusicPlus / ArrangeMe https://www.sheetmusicplus.com/en/category/arrangeme/298/christopher-kies
+August 2025 Update: Links to Publications Uploaded by the Composer on SheetMusicPlus / ArrangeMe https://www.sheetmusicplus.com/en/category/arrangeme/298/christopher-kies